Canon 7D II vs Sony A9

 The Canon 7D II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 7D Mark II writes its imaging data to Compact Flash or SDXC cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The A9 supports UHS-II cards (on its first slot), while the 7D Mark II can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D Mark II and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D Mark II does not offer wifi capability.
+In contrast, the 7D Mark II does not provide wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.